ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 # vCenter Server overview
 {: #vc_vcenterserveroverview}

 VMware vCenter Server® is a hosted private cloud that delivers the VMware vSphere® stack as a service.
-The VMware® environment is built on top of a minimum of three {{site.data.keyword.cloud}} bare metal servers and it offers shared network-attached storage and dedicated software-defined storage options.
-It also includes the automatic deployment and configuration of an easy-to-manage logical edge firewall, which VMware NSX® powers.
+The VMware® environment is built in addition to a minimum of three {{site.data.keyword.cloud}} bare metal servers and it offers shared network-attached storage and dedicated software-defined storage options.
+It also includes the automatic deployment and configuration of an easy to manage logical edge firewall, which VMware NSX® powers.
 {: shortdesc}

 In many cases, the entire environment can be provisioned in less than a day and the bare metal infrastructure can rapidly and elastically scale the compute capacity up and down as needed.